How to tell if your skin is dehydrated

 Lifestyle changes such as drinking the recommended two litres of water a day, along with a water-rich diet (think plenty of fruits and vegetables) can make all the difference in preventing and tackling dehydration.
 You may also benefit from taking steps to minimise damage through keeping your shower water warm rather than boiling hot, and being selective with when you switch on the central heating.
 Keeping little bowls of water by the radiator (or even investing in a humidifier) is also something to try.

 However, the real changes you can make come down to your skincare routine, and in particular, the inclusion of Hyaluronic Acid Serum.
 Hyaluronic Acid is a favourite amongst dermatologists and skin experts everywhere, thanks to its ability to hold a thousand times its own weight in water.
 This means it can retain water molecules within the skin, maintaining hydration when you need it most.
-It’s a naturally occurring molecule within the skin already, but can deplete as we age, meaning serums such as the bestselling INKEY Hyaluronic Acid Serum can work to keep skin topped up when applied topically.
+It’s a naturally occurring molecule within the skin already, but can deplete as we age, meaning serums such as the bestselling Hyaluronic Acid Serum can work to keep skin topped up when applied topically.

 Every skincare routine can benefit from Hyaluronic Acid Serum, and not just in serum form.
-The INKEY Hyaluronic Acid Cleanser boasts a unique formula of 1% Hyaluronic Acid complex and 1% Inulin compound, which works to deeply hydrate skin for up to 48 hours, and maintain your complexion’s healthy skin barrier.
+Hyaluronic Acid Cleanser boasts a unique formula of 1% Hyaluronic Acid complex and 1% Inulin compound, which works to deeply hydrate skin for up to 48 hours, and maintain your complexion’s healthy skin barrier.
 In addition, it also removes makeup with ease, meaning you can use it as both your morning and nighttime cleanser.

-The INKEY Caffeine Eye Cream and Polyglutamic Acid are both also brilliant for all skin types experiencing dehydration, just like our Hyaluronic products and the new Omega Water Cream.
+Caffeine Eye Cream and Polyglutamic Acid Serum are both also brilliant for all skin types experiencing dehydration, just like our Hyaluronic products and the new Omega Water Cream.
 While the eye cream targets dullness and darkness around the eyes caused by dehydration, the Polyglutamic Acid is an excellent addition to use on top of your Hyaluronic Acid Serum, to lock in even more hydration.